 General

 The UL MU operation allows an AP to solicit immediate simultaneous response frames from one or more non-AP STAs.
-Non-AP STAs transmit their response frames in HE trigger-based PPDU format, in either UL MU OFDMA UL MU-MIMO, or both.
+Non-AP STAs transmit their response frames in HE trigger-based PPDU format, in either UL OFDMA, UL MU-MIMO, or both, except when the Trigger frame is of type MU-RTS, in which case the response (CTS) is sent in a non-HT PPDU format (10.3.2.8a MU RTS/CTS procedure) (#1184)

-An HE STA with dot11ULMUOFDMAOptionImplemented set to true shall set the UL MU OFDMA Capable subfield of the HE Calabilities element it transmits to 1; otherwise, the STA shall set it to 0.

 An HE STA with dot11ULMUMIMOOptionImplemented set to true shall set the UL MU MIMO Capable subfield of the HE Capabilities element it transmits to 1; otherwise, the STA shall set it to 0.

-A non-AP STA with dot11ULMUOFDMAOptionImplemented or dot11ULMUMIMOOptionImplemented equal to true is referred to as an UL MU capable STA.
+A non-AP STA with dot11ULMUMIMOOptionImplemented equal to true is referred to as an UL MU capable STA.

 Rules for soliciting UL MU frames

-General

-An AP shall not send to a STA a frame soliciting the transmission of a PPDU with the TXVECTOR parameter FORMAT set to HE_TRIG, unless the STA is UL MU Capable.
+Allowed settings of the Trigger frame and HE Control fields

-An AP may transmit a PPDU that elicits elicits an HE trigger-based PPDU from one or more UL MU capable STAs by including in the PPDU at least one of:
+An AP may transmit a PPDU that elicits an HE trigger-based PPDU from one or more STAs by including in the PPDU: (#34)

-A Trigger frame that includes one or more per-User Info field addressed to the recipient STA(s).
+One or more Trigger frame(s) that includes one or more per-User Info field addressed to one or more of the recipient STA(s).

-For recipient STAs that are associated with the AP, the per-User Info field is addressed to a recipient STA if the value of the AID subfield of the Per-User Info field is equal to the AID of the STAaccess. associated
+For recipient STAs that are associated with the AP, the per-User Info field is addressed to a recipient STA if the value of the AID subfield of the Per-User Info field is equal to the AID of the STA or to 0 (indicating a random access allocation) (#34, 170,1078).
+A value of 0 also indicate that non- associated STAs can transmit on the allocated resource using the random access procedure as described in 25.5.2.6.

-For recipient STAs that are not associated with the AP, TBD

-An “Trigger Information TBD contained in the MAC Header” of individually addressed MPDUs contained in the PPDU
+An UL MU Response Scheduling A-Control subfield of individually addressed MPDU(s) contained in the DL MU PPDU that:

+Are carried in a VHT single MPDU format that solicits an immediate Ack frame (see 10.13.8 (Transport of VHT single MPDUs))

+Are carried in an A-MPDU format that solicits an immediate BlockAck frame (see 10.24.7.7 (Originator’s behavior))

+Are carried in a multi-TID A-MPDU format that solicits an immediate Multi-STA BA frame (see 25.10.3 (A-MPDU with multiple TIDs))of

+NOTE—The AP additionally follows the rules defined in 25.3.2 (Procedure at the originator) when fragments are present in the generated MPDU(s).

+More than one Trigger frame may be aggregated in a same A-MPDU.
+If more than one trigger frames are aggregated in the same A-MPDU, all of them shall have the same content.

-The following two frames shall not be present at the same time in an A-MPDU
+The following two frames shall not be present in a same A-MPDU

-A Trigger frame with a per-User Info field addressed to a STA
+A Trigger frame with a Per User Info field addressed to a STA

-an MPDU addressed to the same STA that includes “Trigger Information Field info in MAC header TBD”
+An MPDU addressed to a STA that contains an UL MU Response Scheduling A-Control subfield

+(#35)When one or more Trigger Frames are aggregated with other frames in an A-MPDU, the following ordering rules shall apply:

-,If a Trigger frame is aggregsated with other frames in an A-MPDU, the Trigger frame shall be the first frame in the A-MPDU.
+when no Ack, Block Ack or M-BA frame is present in the A-MPDU, one of the Trigger Frames shall be the first MPDU in the A-MPDU;

+when an Ack or Block Ack or M-BA frame is also present in the A-MPDU, the ACK or Block ACK MPDU shall be the first MPDU in the A-MPDU and at least one of the Trigger frames shall follow the ACk or Block ACK MPDU.

+(#2640)

+A non-AP STA shall not send a PPDU that carries a Trigger frame or an HE Variant HE Control field that solicits an immediate response (#1906)